 Before we start drawing the picture of our choice, we are going to take a detour and introduce the command line interface.
-In our daily life, we usually interact with computers using a graphical user interface, for example, when creating a folder or copying/pasting a file, and other basic operations we introduced in Assignment 1.
+Usually we interact with computers using a graphical user interface, for example, when creating a folder or copying/pasting a file, and other basic operations we introduced in Assignment 1.
 In addition to graphical user interfaces, there is a more traditional (and powerful) way to interact with computers and manage the computer resources: the command line interface.
 You can use a command line interface to perform the same operations (and many more!) you are used to in graphical user interfaces (e.g., move or copy/paste files).